A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Numerical results

 a $d$-set with $d=\dimH(\Gamma)=\log{2}/\log{(1/\rho)}$.
 We denote by $\phi_\ell$ the Hausdorff-BEM solution ``at level $\ell$'', for $\ell\in\N_0$, i.e.\ with $h=\rho^\ell$ and $N=2^\ell$.

 In Figure~\ref{fig:CantorSetFields} we show an example of the total and scattered fields for the middle-third case ($\rho=1/3$).
 In Figure~\ref{fig:CantorSetH12} we present plots of the relative errors in the Hausdorff-BEM solution for $\ell=0,1,\ldots,14$, measured in $H^\mhalf_\Gamma$ norm, using $\phi_{15}$ as reference solution, for various $\rho$ and $k$ values.
 In all cases the incident wave is the plane wave $u^i(x)=\re^{\ri k\vartheta\cdot x}$ with $\vartheta=(1,-1)/\sqrt2$.
-The experiments in Figures~\ref{fig:CantorSetFields} and \ref{fig:CantorSetH12} are carried out using the quadrature rules described in \S\ref{sec:Quadrature}, with the reduced quadrature of Remark \ref{rem:reducedquad}, and with $h_Q=\rho^2 h$ for $k=0.1$ and $h_Q=\rho^4 h$ for $k=50$.
+The experiments in Figures~\ref{fig:CantorSetFields} and \ref{fig:CantorSetH12} are carried out, as indicated in the second paragraph of this section, using the quadrature rules described in \S\ref{sec:Quadrature}, with the reduced quadrature of Remark \ref{rem:reducedquad}, and with $h_Q=\rho^2 h$ for $k=0.1$ and $h_Q=\rho^4 h$ for $k=50$.
 This means that the off-diagonal entries of the BEM matrix require up to $16$ and $256$ evaluations of the Helmholtz fundamental solution for $k=0.1$ and $k=50$, respectively.

 In Remark \ref{rem:ConvRates} we noted that our theoretical analysis suggests we should expect convergence approximately like $2^{-\ell/2}$ for the BEM solution, which is what we observe in the numerical results (for each error convergence plot we also plot $C2^{-\ell/2}$ -- the black dashed lines -- choosing the constant $C$ so that the two curves coincide for the largest value of $\ell$).
 Higher wavenumbers give different pre-asymptotic behaviour (in particular, the approximation is not accurate for small values of $\ell$) but do not affect the asymptotic rates for large $\ell$, see Figure \ref{fig:CantorSetH12}.